 Yet the Disaster Blankets are still blankets, with all that blankets evoke – the warmth, comfort, intimacy and familiarity associated with these objects.
 Everyone needs a blanket, and the essential and fundamental requirement for them stands alongside the eye-popping beauty and bleakness that make up Tyrrell’s work.
 These blankets shine with both the warmth and the ferocity of fire.

 Susan R. Channing, the director of SPACES Gallery Ohio (where a retrospective of Tyrrell’s work was displayed in 2006), professed her gratitude to Lilian “for a lifetime of moral courage, artistic skill, and love of humanity, and for making work that will echo through generations.”
-Tyrrell’s concerns remain as timely as ever.
+While Tyrell’s medium broke new ground, her concerns remain as timely as ever.
 These Disaster Blankets continue to exude the warmth, humanity, and provocative concern that emanated from Tyrrell’s work when she created them, and call us to action still.